yulongpo/label-picture/README.md

 # label-picture
-### This is a simple & easy-use tool to get the bounding box's position in the picture, and the you can use the positions to make actual labels for detection training.
+### This is a simple & easy-use tool to get the bounding box's position in the picture, and then you can use the positions to make actual labels for detection training.
 ### Simply using Python 2.7 and OpenCV, you can use it both on Windows and Linux.

 ### 目标检测样本制作工具